 Luckily, as individuals, we have the power to make decisions that can have large-scale effects.
 Water bottles and plastic bags, who are common occupants of these floating landfills, can be replaced with multiple use items such as cloth grocery sacks (like Blue Lotus’s stylish produce bags), thermoses, canteens and reusable water bottles.
 At Bambu Batu, we dig the sustainable and attractive Bamboo Bottle.
 We also offer an attractive assortment of re-usable bamboo utensil sets and sporks, to further reduce your dependency on disposable plastics.

-Reducing the amount of plastics we use, as well as recycling and properly disposing of what we purchase, can go a long way to stem the flow of trash making its way into our oceans and food chain.
+Reducing the amount of plastics we use, as well as recycling and properly disposing of what we purchase, can go a long way to eliminate garbage patches.
+With just a modicum of effort, we can stem the flow of trash making its way into our oceans and food chain.